 Nearer the event, we will post a recommended route for support vehicles, so they can travel from control to control without using the official route.
-Registered support vehicles may drive along the official route if they wish, however we ask that you only do so when absolutely necessary.
 Our suggested route for registered support vehicles will be faster and easier, and it will mean less traffic for riders!

-Almost.
-All food and drink at controls is included, as are showers and dormitories.
-We'll also supply towels, blankets and earplugs.
-Any bike repairs we carry out for you are also included, but you will have to pay for spare parts.
+Almost everything.
+All food and drink at controls is free, as are showers and dormitories.
+We’ll also supply free towels, blankets and earplugs.
+Any bike repairs we carry out for you are also free, but you will have to pay for spare parts.

 Some controls may also be selling some extra items, such as toothpaste or energy gels.
-We will make it clear when something is for sale and when something is included.
+We will make it clear when something is for sale and when something is free.